Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate this plant where it receives open shade all day, in well draining, slightly acidic soil.
 Space plants 12-15' (3.7-4.5m) apart.
 It can be grown in a large container.

-Soil: Well drained, high organic content, pH 5.6-7.0 (acidic to neutral).
+Soil: Well draining, high organic content, pH 5.6-7.0 (acidic to neutral).
 This plant is intolerant of salt and alkaline soil.

 Fertilize: Use organic fertilizer once a month during the growing season.
 Apply plant micronutrients containing magnesium in irrigation water mid-winter.